TACHOGRAPH: WHAT IS IT AND HOW DOES IT WORK?

 • Distance or speed sensor: A system that is installed in a gearbox and records the speed and kilometers traveled by a vehicle, which then sends this transport and safety data in coded form to the driver’s cab.

-Tachograph: Driving and resting times
+Tachograph: Driving and rest times

 The established driving and rest periods to be complied with by drivers for road transport.